BlockchainWorks/ethmon/CONFIG.md

     // Missing or zero value disables hashrate check.
     "tolerance": 5,

+    // Optional temperature monitor threshold (no checks if unset or zero) "temperature": 70,

     // Miners configuration.
 Use one {} block per miner "miners": [
         {